VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter10.md

 This message will delete the first property page in the property sheet.

-***
-[Note] Deleting a property page may change the indices of other property pages.
+__NOTE__ Deleting a property page may change the indices of other property pages.
-***

 ### Handle and Index of Property Page

 The handle of a property page is actually the handle of the parent window of the controls in the property page, i.e. the window handle passed by the procedure function of the property page, and this window is actually a child window of the property sheet control.
 Sending `PSM_GETPAGE` message to the property sheet control can get the handle of a property page with a certain
 index:

 ```cpp
 hwnd = SendDlgItemMessage (hDlg, IDC_PROPSHEET, PSM_GETPAGE, index, 0);